-The non-cash charge for mark-to-market of interest rate caps, net of tax and minority interest, was \$39.6 million for the full year 2008.
+The non-cash gain for mark-to-market of interest rate caps, net of tax and minority interest, was \$18.2 million for the full year 2009.
 We use interest rate caps to hedge against the impact of interest rate increases on variable-rate debt.
 Our interest rate caps do not qualify for hedge accounting under Dutch GAAP and the periodic mark-to-market gains or losses of our caps is recorded as interest expense.